ricardomonte/restaurant-page/README.md

 # Restaurant Balkan Pasion

 The Restaurant project was built as the second project of the JavaScript module from Microvers.
-Here the user can add a new book, deleted and marked as already read it or not read it.
+Here you can see the menu and the contact page using tabbed browsing.
 One of the goals of this project is to work with webpack